 Introduced by Google in 2011, voice search was initially more of a novelty than a feature that users relied upon at the time.
 However, improvements in speech recognition technology have thrust voice search to the forefront of search marketing.
 Current statistics show that 41% of adults use voice search at least once per day.
 Projections show that by the year 2020, at least 50% of all online searches will be voice searches.

 Top Voice Search Statistics

 - A Gartner study predicts that 30% of all browsing sessions will include voice search by 2020.

-- According to NRP and Edison Research, 1 in 6 Americans owns a smart speaker.
+- According to NRP and Edison Research, 1 in 6 Americans owned a smart speaker in 2018.

 - 1 of every 4 American homes equipped with Wi-Fi owned a smart speaker in 2018, according to Nielsen.

 - According to Google, 52% of smart speaker owners keep them in a common room such as a living room.
 25% of these people keep them in their bedroom, while 22% keep a smart speaker assistant in their kitchen.
 Among smart speaker owners who regularly use them, 62% will make a purchase using voice technology in the next month.

-- A 2018 study from BrightLocal found that 58% of consumers have used voice search to find a local business in the previous year, while 46% of people using voice search daily are searching for local business.
+- A 2018 study from BrightLocal found that 58% of consumers used voice search to find a local business in 2017, and 46% of people using voice search daily are searching for local business.

 Smart Speakers Drive Voice Search Adoption